Protecting the Health of Environment and Employees

 Part of being a socially and environmentally responsible business means prioritizing the protection of the health of your employees as well as the environment.
 Joining the ranks of sustainably-minded companies means not only adhering to federal environmental standards, but also going the extra mile to invest in the renewable energy that our planet so desperately needs.
-By converting to alternative energy, businesses are looking towards the future of the environment, as well as their employees and their employees’ families.
+By converting to alternative energy and keeping track of waste management, businesses are looking towards the future of the environment, as well as their employees and their employees’ families.

 Adhering to Environmental Standards

 Although environmental standards are only the beginning of what a business needs to abide by to be socially and environmentally responsible, they are extremely important.
 Even as a small business, not following through on regulations set by the Environmental Protection Agency (EPA) can result in hefty fines.
 To have the opportunity to grow as a business, you should research which regulations apply to you and how to comply with them.

 Agricultural businesses apply to business owners who either grow crops or raise animals for monetary gain.
 These businesses must abide by the most laws, including:

 - The Clean Air Act: This requires businesses to obtain clear air permits within their first year of opening in an attempt to limit the levels of pollutants they emit.
 This is done in hopes of protecting air resources and fostering better public health.

 - The Clean Water Act: This act bans sources of pollution in an attempt to repair and conserve the chemical properties and overall cleanliness of the waters.